Urgent Alert

 Here are 10 numbers that help to highlight the severity of this hidden crisis, and its social and financial costs.

-A huge portion of the population — as much as 70% — doesn’t receive treatment for mental illness.
 Why?
 Obstacles include lack of resources and trained health workers, but in many cases the social stigma around mental health is the greatest barrier to care.

 A person sitting in a chair with their arms crossed